All insights

 2. Keep the loan longer, not shorter.
 Counter-intuitive but real: a larger outstanding loan at sale means more principal repaid to the bank and less residual CPF refund.
 Paying down early with CPF lump sums inflates accrued interest; paying with bank loan interest at 3–4% vs CPF's 2.5% is a 1–1.5% spread on the marginal dollar.

 The CPF accrued interest number enters the Capital pillar (what's actually deployable) and the Protection pillar (retirement adequacy).
-In the audit, I model three things:
+In the property portfolio analysis, I model three things:

 10. What to do this week